ioccc-src/winner/2004/gavin/README.md

 [Yusuke Endoh](/winners.html#Yusuke_Endoh)  provided the `kernel` and `fs.tar` files which can be used if you cannot normally use this entry.
-Instead of generating the files just use the files provided.
+Instead of generating the files just use the files provided, found under the [img/](img/) directory.

 Thank you Yusuke!